 TENTH ANNIVERSARY EDITION NEW TO DVD!
 Writer/director Don Thacker’s Motivational Growth is a stylistically brilliant film.
 But be warned, it is filled with enough gross-out moments to make it a bad choice for dinnertime watching.
 Unless that is, you enjoy your meals with pimple-popping, mold-ingesting, and blood-splattering pukery.

 Ian (Adrian DiGiovanni) is a slob who hasn’t left his couch in ages.
 The only thing that spurs him to action is the sudden death of his ancient television set, which he named Kent.
-Without his best friend in the whole world, Ian begins talking first to us, then eventually, after a particularly traumatic event in the bathroom, to a large, sentient pile of mold, named The Mold (Jeffrey Combs).
+Without his best friend in the whole world, Ian begins talking first to us, then eventually, after a particularly traumatic event in the bathroom, to a large, sentient pile of mold named The Mold (Jeffrey Combs).

 If it has a weak spot, it’s that it goes on a bit longer than it needs to.
-Once Ian starts cleaning up, I wanted the narrative to get to where it was going a little bit faster.
-I still enjoyed watching it, don’t get me wrong, but there is a momentum drop-off a little beyond the halfway point, roughly about the time when you stop just going for it and start trying to figure it out; because it means something, right?
+Once Ian started cleaning up, I wanted the narrative to get to where it was going a little bit faster.
+I still enjoyed watching it, don’t get me wrong, but there is a momentum drop-off a little beyond the halfway point, roughly about the time when you stop just going for it and start trying to figure it out; because it must mean something, right?
 No?
 What?

 In the end, Motivational Growth is what I imagine it would look like if the world turned around and helped old age kick Scott Pilgrim’s a*s.
 From the 8-bit animation to the video game score to the otherworldly feel and love for retro technology, the comedy takes a stylistically pleasing approach to an otherwise disturbing story of a loser living in a filthy sty of a home.
 So unique across the board, this is the type of film that makes me happy.